kubernetes-sigs/kube-scheduler-simulator/CONTRIBUTING.md

 For the frontend, please see [README.md](web/README.md) on ./web dir.

+**prerequisite**: Go 1.17 or more

-The first step, you have to prepare tools with make.
+You have to prepare tools with make.

 ```bash
 make tools